Willington, Connecticut: History

 In 1720 a party of eight men, originally from England, bought 16,000 acres of the region and called it Wellington.
 Willington was incorporated in May 1727.
-Willington became a part of Tolland County when it was formed from portions of eastern Hartford County and western Windham County on 13 October 1785.
+Named "Wellington," in May 1725, from Wellington, Somersetshire, the birthplace of Roger Wolcott's grandfather Henry Wolcott.
+However, when incorporated in May 1727, the town's name was written as "Willington."
+Willington became a part of Tolland County when it was formed from portions of eastern Hartford County and western Windham County on October 13, 1785.

 The town was well adapted for grazing and lumbering.
 After a century of farming, the town gradually expanded commercially and industrially.
 The c.
 1815 Daniel Glazier Tavern includes an upstairs ballroom that was used for almost thirty years as a town meetinghouse in cold weather.

 By 1845 Willington included a thread mill, a cotton mill, three silk factories, a scythe factory, four comb factories, button mills, and a glassworks (1815–1871) producing demijohns and flasks of various designs.